rishichintala/Question-Generation-via-Paraphrase-Enriched-Fine-Tuning/README.md

 ## ⚠️ Limitations

-Due to resource constraints, we used a smaller paraphrase dataset compared to the original paper.
-We also did not implement the Hybrid-1 model or conduct BLEU/ROUGE evaluations.
+Due to resource constraints, I used a smaller paraphrase dataset compared to the original paper.
+I also did not implement the Hybrid-1 model or conduct BLEU/ROUGE evaluations.
 The focus was on reproducing key ideas and comparing model behavior qualitatively.

 ## 📌 Outcome